Find Affordable College Courses

 Berrien Springs, MI

-Out of the 8 schools in Michigan that were part of this year’s ranking, Andrews University landed the # 3 spot on the list.
+A rank of #3 on this year’s list means Andrews University is a great place for communication sciences students working on their bachelor’s degree.
 Andrews is a small private not-for-profit school located in the fringe town of Berrien Springs.

 Read More…